qboyd8303/bandit-otw/bandit_levels.md

 > The password for the next level is stored in a file called --spaces in this filename-- located in the home directory.

 ### Initial Thoughts
 > I need to figure out what is special about spaces in a filename and using commands with them.
 I then need to locate and read the "--spaces in this filename--" file.
-I tried one command after learning how to prefix filenames with spaces in them.
+I'll review the helpful reading material before beginning.

 ### Successful Solution
 ```bash